Prosono/SMARTi_BaseComponent/README.md

     - Choose between SMARTi Basic or SMARTi Pro during setup.

 5. ## Token and Email Requirements

+NOTE: For some email providers the automatic token email will be blocked or put into your spam folder.
+If you do not receive an email with your token (Basic or Pro), try with another email address or reach out to us at support@smarti.dev so we can retreive and send you your token personally.

     - SMARTi Basic: A token is automatically generated and sent to your email if you select "I do not have a token."
     - SMARTi Pro: A token must be purchased from our website:
     - Purchase SMARTi Pro Token